 The first and most important thing is looking at their portfolio to study it inside out.
 It’ll be a careless mistake to hire someone without looking at what they’ve done in the website management field.

 Sure, hiring a newbie might be cheaper, but is it really a good idea?
-Instead, look at someone with experience who knows how the job is done to get started immediately and require no training.
+Instead, look at someone with experience who knows how the job is done to get started immediately and requires no training.

 Some business owners tend to believe that education plays a much bigger role in a person’s resume than anything else.
 Needless to say, that assumption couldn’t be more wrong because, if anything, education is third on the list of things you should be looking at on a resume.
 A webmanager not just has to look at the website maintenance but also developing it from scratch.

 Always focus and talk about their job experience instead of their education.
 Start with the candidate’s last job and then make your way down to education.
 Their experience will tell you a lot more about their expertise than education.
 A more experienced person will be able to empower your website the right way.